collective/Products.EasyNewsletter/README.txt

 Features
 ========

+    * Support Text and HTML Newsletter (including images)

+    * Support manual written Newsletters/Mailings

     * Plonish (can use Plone's Collections to collect content)

-    * Support Text and HTML Newsletter (including images)
+    * Variable templates to generate newsletter content

     * Subscribing / Unsubscribing and can use Plone Members/Groups as receivers (works also with Membrane)

     * support for external subscriber sources (configured through a Zope utility)

     * support for external delivery services (other than Plone MailHost)

-    * Variable templates to generate newsletter content

     * TTW customizeable output Template to generate nice HTML Newsletter